 Yarra has a strong and mixed economy, and is well positioned to attract and retain businesses and workers.
-Contributing to this is Yarra's industrial heritage building stock, transport connectivity, inner-city lifestyle, access to open space and the Yarra River.
-The highi level of transport connectivity allows businesses to access the large metropolitan workforce.
+Contributing to this is Yarra's industrial heritage building stock, transport connectivity, inner-city lifestyle, night-time economy, access to open space and the Yarra River.
+The high level of transport connectivity allows businesses to access the large metropolitan workforce.
 Building on these elements will support Yarra's competitive advantage and will help to maintain its vibrant economy.